makersacademy/chitter-challenge/README.md

 * Full stack web application: integrated database into Web Application using Sinatra web framework,`PG` gem and `SQL` queries.
 * Users don't have to be logged in to see the peeps.
-* User sign up to chitter with their name, chitter handle, email and a password(e.g. Sam Morgan, @sjmog, sam@makers.com, password123).
+* User can sign up to chitter with their name, chitter handle, email and a password(e.g. Sam Morgan, @sjmog, sam@makers.com, password123).
-* The username and email are unique.
-* Peeps (posts to chitter) have the name of the maker and their user handle.

 ----------------------------